pihnat/rpi-jAmaSeis/README.md

     sh jAmaSeis_1_xxxxx.sh

     (replace "_1_xxxxx" with the actual version of jAmaSeis you downloaded as shown by the "ls" command).
-The installer will run in a separate window.
-Just use the defaults for all answers.
+The installer will run in a separate window, just use the defaults for all answers.

 -----------------------------------------------------------------------------------------

 Notes:
 1. If an icon for jAmaSeis doesn't appear on the desktop after installation go to the Applications Menu and under "Other" right click "jAmaSeis" and select "Add to desktop".

     When you double click the jAmaSeis icon, if a popup box asking "What do you want to do with it?" appears click Cancel, go to File Manager and under menu item "Edit" select "Preferences".
 Tick the box that says "Don't ask options on launch executable file".

 2. In jAmaSeis when you create a local station your USB data acquisition device will appear as /dev/USB0, etc.
 You can also use the Raspberry Pi's serial port (pins 8 & 10 on the GPIO connector) if you have a device to connect to it.